-Note: near to 100K cases of trisomy are reported in India.
+Note: nearly 100K cases of trisomy are reported in India.

 Pictures of trisomy 18:

-Some of the common physical characteristics of the present condition are cognitive and psychomotor disability, growth deficiency, craniofacial feature, overriding figures and distinctive hand posture, nail hypoplasia, short sternum and hallux are other common abnormalities reported in Edward’s syndrome.
+Cognitive and psychomotor disability, growth deficiency, craniofacial feature, overriding figures and distinctive hand posture, nail hypoplasia, short sternum and hallux are other common abnormalities reported in Edward’s syndrome.

-Pregnancies with the trisomy 18 are at high risk of stillbirth, fetal loss and fetal death.
+Pregnancies with trisomy 18 are at high risk of stillbirth, fetal loss and fetal death.

 Diagnosis of trisomy 18:

-Ultrasound and karyotyping- a type of genetic test are commonly used as a diagnostic tool for screening the trisomy 18 in which the karyotyping is employed to validate the results on ultrasound.
+Ultrasound and karyotyping- a type of genetic test are commonly used as a diagnostic tool for screening the trisomy 18 in which the karyotyping is employed to validate the results of the ultrasound.

-In addition to this, a new age genetic test is also now utilised for screening of present condition which we will discuss it in this part later.
+In addition to this, a new age genetic test is also now utilized for screening of present condition which we will discuss in this part later.

 Here first, amniotic fluid (amniocentesis) or chorionic villi sample is taken from the fetus and send to the genetic laboratory.

-The genetic professional grows the metaphase cells to obtain metaphase chromosomes and then perform karyotyping to find our genetic aberrations associated with chromosomes.
+The genetic professional grows the metaphase cells to obtain metaphase chromosomes and then performs karyotyping to find our genetic aberrations associated with chromosomes.

 Using the G banding or Giemsa banding technique chromosomal aberrations can be encountered if any.